 So let’s talk about what goes into this latte and why it’s so good for you.

 It’s likely that you’ve heard of matcha.
 But have you heard of moringa?
-And according to research, moringa oleifera, also known as the miracle plant, has been been named this for its antidepressant, anti fungal, antiviral and anti-inflammatory properties. *However, if you are pregnant, nursing or trying to get pregnant, you should not take moringa as it causes uterine contractions and lowers fertility.
+And according to research, moringa oleifera, also known as the miracle plant, has been named for its antidepressant, anti-fungal, antiviral and anti-inflammatory properties. *However, if you are pregnant, nursing or trying to get pregnant, you should not take moringa as it causes uterine contractions and lowers fertility.

-Like green tea, matcha comes from the Camellia sinensis plant but it’s grown in a different way to increase its chlorophyl production and increase the amino acid content.
-This means, with matcha you will get a higher amount of caffeine and also a higher amount of antioxidants.
+Like green tea, matcha comes from the Camellia sinensis plant but it’s grown in a different way to increase its chlorophyll production and increase the amino acid content.
+This means, with matcha, you will get a higher amount of caffeine and also a higher amount of antioxidants.

 Benefits of drinking matcha and moringa latte

 Let’s look closer at these 2 superfoods that go into this quick and simple latte.